 Dornith Doherty, Professor; M.F.A., Yale University.

-Paho Mann, Assistant Professor; M.F.A., Arizona State University.
+Paho Mann, Associate Professor; M.F.A., Arizona State University.

 Richard Davis, Professor; M.A., University of Wyoming.

 Alicia Eggert, Assistant Professor, M.F.A., Alfred University